Neural Vector Fields for Implicit Surface Representation and Inference: Experiments

 \section{Experiments}

-First, we explain the network structure and training set-up together with the tasks that we tackle followed by the metrics used.
-Then we describe the results on each task comparing the performance of VT to other representations.
+First, we describe the experimental details for network structure and the training set-up, followed by the tasks and the metrics used.
+We then provide the results on each task comparing the performance of VF to other representations.
 Finally, we show more qualitative results and provide a discussion on the performance.